Services

 There's always a member of staff at the Centre and usually a couple of volunteers as well, ready to chat.

-We have a small kitchen so that members and carers can help themselves to refreshments and sit and chat comfortably.
+We have a small cafe kitchen that members and carers can help themselves to refreshments and sit and chat comfortably.
 This provides a perfect platform for people to share their experiences, and use their knowledge and skills to help others.
-Most of our members stop off for a cup of tea or coffee when they come in for Oxygen Therapy, therapies or our drop-in classes.
-Currently on Tuesdays we always have a sandwich lunch provided by our amazing volunteer Jean.
-If we're lucky she also brings her own freshly baked cakes!
-Otherwise we provide baking potatoes and fillers so if members find themselves caught short at lunch time they can help themselves to lunch.
+Most of our members stop off for a cup of tea or coffee and a biscuit or slice of cake when they come in for Oxygen Therapy, therapies or classes.
+Otherwise, we provide soup and/or baking potatoes so if members find themselves caught short at lunch time they can help themselves to lunch.

 We can usually provide a room where people can sit and talk more privately if they wish.
 Many lasting friendships have been built here, and a real sense of community now exists.
 We have even hosted the odd wedding reception or birthday party for members!